Skip to content

 julia

-_above_one_update!(inclusion, pool, i, j, complete_flags, inclusion_flags)
+_above_one_update!(inclusion, pool, i, j, complete_flags, selected_flag)

 Apply the LPM update when the paired units have πᵢ + πⱼ ≥ 1.

 One of the two units is set to 1 (selected) and the other is reduced to πᵢ + πⱼ - 1.
-The unit whose probability reaches 1 is marked both as included (inclusion_flags) and complete (complete_flags).
+The unit whose probability reaches 1 is marked both as included (selected_flag) and complete (complete_flags).

 source